Holy Family Hospital, Rawalpindi: History

 The Christian Mission of Philadelphia started the hospital in 1927 in an old structure near Liaquat Bagh on Murree Road, and it moved to its current location in Satellite Town in 1946.

-In 1945, following World War II, an Italian architect and war prisoner created the Holy Family Hospital (HFH) for Christian missionaries to serve the local people.
+In 1945, following World War II, an Italian architect and former prisoner of war conceived the design for Holy Family Hospital (HFH) in northern India, an initiative by Christian missionaries to serve the local people.
 The hospital was reestablished in 1948 after the partition of India.
 Initially, it was housed in St Mary's Cambridge Higher Secondary School building.

-In 1977, Government of Punjab, Pakistan was given control of the hospital.
+In 1977, Government of Punjab, Pakistan was given control of the hospital as a donation from the mission, making it the largest teaching hospital in the Rawalpindi Division.